shervain123/kittenmaker/readme.md

 ~As of currently I'm still waiting for all the parts to arrive~

-Parts have arrived and just notice some problems
+Parts have arrived and just notice some problems<br> fortunately it's just wrong size of magnet which I have reorder

 Wiring and pins are based off of online resources and codes